3lackrukh/atlas-live_codes/Structs/README.md

 ```

 ## Defining Structs
+Structures can be defined
+- globally
+- within header files
-Structures can be defined globally, within header files, or in separate header files dedicated to struct definitions.
+- in separate header files dedicated to struct definitions.

 Remember to include the necessary header files in your program if you define structs in external files.

 Example of a struct definition in a header file (`bento.h`):